 Example 3: LEGO’s wheel of experience

-This form of a map is a great approach to look at the company’s product or service from the customer’s perspective.
+This form of a map is a great approach to looking at the company’s product or service from the customer’s perspective.

 Example 4: Car Buyer Journey